 Consider the profound impact of individual choices: The average American will discard 600 times their body weight in plastic over a lifetime, contributing to the projected production of over 300 million tons of plastic next year alone.
 The repercussions of plastic pollution are dire, with ocean debris claiming the lives of 100,000 mammals and 1,000,000 seabirds annually.

 However, amidst these alarming trends, there is hope.
 By eschewing disposable plastic products, individuals can effect significant change.
 Embrace sustainable alternatives, such as the BOROUX legacy.™ water filter system, which not only reduces reliance on single-use plastic but also saves money in the long run.
-Each filter set effectively filters chlorine 12,000 gallons, costing less than $0.01 per gallon, while safeguarding against harmful chemicals present in bottled water.
+Each filter set effectively filters chlorine for 12,000 gallons, costing less than $0.01 per gallon, while safeguarding against harmful chemicals present in bottled water.

 Make a conscious decision to prioritize both personal well-being and environmental stewardship.
 Transition away from disposable plastic and embrace the sustainable solution offered by BOROUX.
 Together, we can mitigate the detrimental effects of plastic pollution and pave the way for a healthier, more sustainable future.